It was all over. The divorce had come through and was waiting to be announced.

 Are you finding yourself in the same boat as Jenny?

 Just get hold of the certified copy of your court order to serve as proof for the legal restoration of your name.
 The copy of court order is enough for getting your maiden name back on your bank accounts, identification cards, magazine subscriptions, and all other documents that necessitate a legal name change after divorce.
-In fact, with the court order in your hand, you can make the name change in just about any documents, bank accounts, IDs, etc. as you wish.
+In fact, with the court order in your hand, you can make the name change after divorce in just about any documents, bank accounts, IDs, etc. as you wish.

 For instance, if you happen to be a resident of California, all that you need to do after getting your court order without a mention for name change is file an Ex Parte Application for the “Restoration of Former Name After Entry of Judgment of Order.”
 Also referred to as FL-395, the application will enable you to legally change your name after divorce without much fuss.
 After your request is accepted and signed by the judge, you will be served a certified copy.
 This certified copy can be used as bona fide evidence for getting your name changed whenever you desire to do so.

-There is little cause for worry if the issued divorce papers fail to show any request for legal name change and the same cannot be entered into court records; even in such a situation, you are likely to get your name restored to your original surname.
+There is little cause for worry if the issued divorce papers fail to show any request for legal name change after divorce and the same cannot be entered into court records; even in such a situation, you are likely to get your name restored to your original surname.
 For this purpose, you will require documentation with your old name inscribed on it; say your passport or birth certificate.
 Indeed, there will be some states where you will be queried about the reason for choosing to go back to your old name.
 Once your request is accepted, you may go ahead and apply for legal name change after divorce on your personal records.

 Be informed that there are lesser hurdles in the way of going back to your previous name, which you had been using before marriage, than adopting an altogether new name.
 There are a few paperwork barriers that have to be sorted out before you can get everything changed as per your desire.
 In case you cannot find appropriate documentation pertaining to your old name, or are a recent immigrant, you may have to face even higher barriers.

-Managing the Names of Children after Divorce
+Managing the names of children after divorce

-Once you have got divorced and attained your original (or new) name, you would like to arrange for legal name change of your children too.
+Once you have got divorced and attained your original (or new) name, you would like to arrange for legal name change after divorce of your children too.
 Traditionally, many courts have held that a child’s father procures the right to insist that the father’s last name be used by the child as long as long as he fulfills his parental duties.
 Nowadays, though this traditional rule is used by many courts, there are some jurisdictions that are changing the approach to this issue.

 Even after the court order is issued for changing the child’s name to the divorced mother’s maiden name, the legal relationship existing between the father and child is not changed.
-Also, the ensuing name change does not impact any rights or responsibilities of both parents in any way in context to child support payments, visitation, inheritance, or intestacy rights.
+Also, the ensuing name change after divorce does not impact any rights or responsibilities of both parents in any way in context to child support payments, visitation, inheritance, or intestacy rights.
 If remarriage is in the offing, and the new spouse is ready to adopt the child via stepparent adoption procedures, the forthcoming adoption process may lead to the child’s name change if the mother so desires.

-Changing back to your Maiden Name after Divorce
+Changing back to your maiden name after divorce

 Your marriage certificate and the decree absolute would be required for changing your bank accounts and IDs back to your original maiden name.
-Alternatively, it is possible to legally change your name after divorce by having a deed poll issued for the cause, and presenting this document instead.
+Alternatively, it is possible to legally change your name after divorce by having a deed poll issued for the cause and presenting this document instead.

-Is the Divorce Complicated?
+Is the divorce complicated?

 For people going through complicated divorce procedures, prior knowledge of the name change regulations pertaining to a specific jurisdiction is a must.
 Also, complete knowledge about the prevalent divorce laws will facilitate the legal name change process after divorce once the decree is passed.
 In case, you are going through hard times with your name change, you may want to seek professional help in the form of a lawyer to hasten the process in the desired direction.
 Your lawyer, if chosen after all due research and care, would prove to be a key asset in the entire legal name changing process.
 While a family law attorney may look over your case for free, you may have to dish out the charges to other lawyers as per the prevailing rates in your town or city.
 But then, with the right levels of experience and expertise in place, you may look forward to getting the best possible help for your legal name change after divorce.

-What if the Divorce is NOT Final Yet?
+What if the divorce is NOT final yet?

 Say, you are planning to get a divorce in California, and the case is not resolved yet, you can still request the court for legal restoration of your former name.
 This request can be placed when you are filing your proposed Divorce Judgment (Form FL-180).
 It is a good idea to consult your law facilitator for finding out how to do the needful.